RobinOnTheWay/livn-doc/Tips for Front-end Developpers about Using the Flow data.md

 #### 1.2.7 followUpQuestions

-There are questions that their presence are depends on the answer of other questions.
+There are questions that their presence are depend on the answer of other questions.

 The following is an example of this type of question.